28 North-facing Garden Design Tips

 What is a north-facing garden?

-A north-facing garden is one that is oriented towards the north, meaning the house or building it is adjacent to is to the south of the garden.
+A north-facing garden is one that is oriented towards the north, meaning the house, or building is adjacent too is to the south of the garden.
 In the Northern Hemisphere, like in the UK, such north-facing gardens receive less direct sunlight throughout the day, compared to south-facing gardens - often resulting in cooler temperatures and more shade.

 How much sun does a north-facing garden get in the UK?